JohnParetz/ResponsiveWebApp_JohnParetzoglou/README.md

 - Media queries for responsive design

 ## How to Use
-Open thevisit the deployed Netlify link.
+Open or isit the deployed Netlify link: `https://capable-babka-60d8c7.netlify.app/`.
 Or test locally: open `index.html` file in a web browser.
 Resize the browser window to see the responsive behavior.